 It could mean a configuration error on the part of the recipient’s email server.
 Particularly for smaller services, this is surprisingly easy to have happen.

-And, of course, it could mean that the system has identified your email address as a source of spam.
+And, of course, it could mean the system has identified your email address as a source of spam.

 It still might not be you.